Heard about Advance Care Planning (ACP) in Singapore?

 There are 2 other aspects that interplay with one another: financial planning and estate planning.

-So what if you’ve done proper advance care planning (i.e letting know your loved ones about what types of care should be administered), but when the time comes, you don’t have proper hospitalisation coverage or life insurance coverage to get the desired treatments.
+So what if you’ve done proper advance care planning (i.e letting know your loved ones about what types of care should be administered), but when the time comes, you don’t have proper insurance plans (hospitalisation coverage and/or life insurance coverage to get the desired treatments).

 That’s why financial planning is an important area.
 Without it, you can’t do much.

 When you’re critically ill, there’s a greater chance that you’d be taken out of the picture.
 At that point of time, do you think you’re capable to make all the necessary arrangements such as CPF nominations, insurance policy nominations and making a Will?
 Once you’re mentally incapacitated, all these can’t be done anymore.